so-w-on/so-w-on.github.io/_posts/2023-07-09-Buffer Overflow.md

 The absence of both protections is quite rare, but quite popular in entry-level binary exploitation ctf challenges.

 # Attack Vector
-This attack is possible when a program uses a vulnerable function to accept user input without input size check.
+This attack is possible when a program uses a vulnerable function to accept user input without input size check, and stores that input in memory.
+When the user-input is stored into memory, it goes beyond the space allocated to the buffer and overwrites adjacent memory spaces.
+When the EIP/RIP register gets overwritten, a segmentation fault occurs because the new value that the EIP/RIP register contains may not be a valid memory address that points to a valid memory space.
 : By "vulnerable function" I mean functions that don't limit the number of characters read from use input.
 For example: `gets`, `scanf`, `strcpy`, `strcat`, `sprintf`, `vsprintf`,`snprintf`, `syslog`.

 # A step-by-step of a stack-Buffer Overflow: